evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 </style>
 ```

+The code we just added contains the styles for the alert message and the text boxes.

 * Add the following HTML code immediately **after** the element `<canvas class="HarmonicOscillator-canvas"></canvas>` but before the closing `</div>` tag:

 ```